Comm4nd0/Image_gen/README.md

-# Image_gen
+# Image Generator
 Load images from a selected subreddit in a nice GUI, navigate forward and back.
 View inside gui or load images into a webpage.

-#Future additions
-* Text box for free text searching, pulling googleing image as the source for images;
+* Enter free text into text box
+* Select from drop down box
+* Searches for subreddit with the text or drop down option provided
+* If no subreddit exisits a search is performed
+* Open in a web browser to include .mp4, .webm, .gifv.
+* Titles open source in browser